Animal activity licence star rating system

 If your standards have improved you can have your star rating reassessed.

-Download the re-rating application form and return it with the re-rating fee of £40 (by cheque to Liverpool City Council).
+Download the re-rating application form and pay the re-rating fee of £40 online.
+Please include your payment reference number with your application.